Vintage magnifying glass resting on the page of an opened book

 The term "growth engine" is used at FCP to describe the integrated outcome: a commercial system that generates consistent, repeatable revenue without depending on exceptional individual effort or favourable market conditions.
 Building that engine, regardless of what advisory label is attached to the work, is what the firm does.

-FCP GTM Diagnostic™
+FCP Go-to-Market Diagnostic™

-Find where your commercial constraint actually sits
+Find where your commercial issue actually sits

 Questions